Evanston, Illinois

 Founded by Methodist business leaders in 1857, the city was incorporated in 1863.
 Evanston is home to Northwestern University, founded in 1851 before the city's incorporation, one of the world's leading research universities.
-Today known for its socially liberal politics and ethnically diverse population, Evanston was historically a dry city, until 1972.
-The city uses a council–manager system of government and is a Democratic stronghold.
-The city is heavily shaped by the influence of Chicago, externally, and Northwestern, internally.
+Today known for its ethnically diverse population, Evanston is heavily shaped by the influence of Chicago, externally, and Northwestern, internally.
 The city and the university share a historically complex long-standing relationship.